Home / Blog / Structured Data for SEO: The Complete Guide (With Tools)

 ·

-Think of structured data as labels that help Google understand what’s on a page and decide whether it qualifies for rich results.
-When Google crawls your site, it parses the markup, checks it against supported types and policies, and—if everything lines up with the visible content—may enhance your listing with richer visuals and details.
+Think of structured data as labels that help Google understand what's on a page and decide whether it qualifies for rich results.
+When Google crawls your site, it parses the markup, checks it against supported types and policies, and, if everything lines up with the visible content, may enhance your listing with richer visuals and details.
 Eligibility is a prerequisite, not a promise, and features can fluctuate over time.

 • Crawl and parse: Googlebot fetches the page and reads supported formats (JSON-LD, Microdata, RDFa).
+Note that legacy data-vocabulary.org markup is no longer supported, Google dropped it entirely, so use Schema.org vocabulary only.

 • Validate for features: Google checks required and recommended properties for specific rich result types in its Search Gallery.